devops329/devops/instruction/deliverable11ChaosTesting/deliverable11ChaosTesting.md

 ![course overview](../sharedImages/courseOverview.png)

-We have built in to the JWT Pizza application the ability to inject Chaos into the system.
-It is an important part of your role as a DevOps engineer to know how to efficiently respond to critical events.
-This deliverable will give you significant experience with the process.
+The JWT Pizza application has the ability built into it to inject Chaos into the system.
+It is an important part of your role as a DevOps engineer to know how to expediently, and efficiently, respond to critical events.
+This deliverable will give you significant experience with that process.

 ## Useful logs and metrics

 In order to be successful with this deliverable you must have logs and metrics are not only reporting nominal information, but also surfacing when there is a problem.

 This means that you need to know when resources are maxed out, requests are failing, or latency is too high.
-The following example dashboard shows that they is a problem making pizzas and that the logs are filled with errors.
+The following example dashboard shows that there is a problem making pizzas and that the logs are filled with errors.

 ![Error state dashboard](errorStateDashboard.png)

-Consider using color as a key indicator of a problem with the system.

 ## Useful alerts

 With the proper metrics in place you can then trigger alerts to resolve the incident in a timely manner.
-Make sure you create as many alerts as necessary to that you can respond at any hour of the day or night.
+Make sure you create as many alerts as necessary so that you can respond at any hour of the day or night.

 ![Alert rules](alertRules.png)